Manage the definition and development of large products through project portfolios.

 Under a project that belongs to a portfolio, the «Depends on» story field allows defining a dependency to a story from any project of the portfolio, while it is otherwise limited to the stories of the same project.

-Release train: synchronized sprints and release across the projects of a portfolio.
+Synchronized sprints and releases across the projects of a portfolio.

 More widgets in the dashboard with portfolio specific functionalities.